AdobeDocs/experience-manager-cloud-service.en/help/assets/dynamic-media/managing-viewer-presets.md

    >After you type a value in the text field, select elsewhere in the user interface to submit the change and close the virtual keyboard.
 If you select **[!UICONTROL Enter]**, no action occurs.

 1. Near the upper-right corner of the page, select **[!UICONTROL Save]**.
 1. Publish your new viewer preset.
-It is necessary to publish the preset before you can use it on your website.
+It is necessary to publish the preset so you can use its resulting URL on your website.

    See [Publishing Viewer Presets](#publishing-viewer-presets).

+   >[!IMPORTANT]
+   >
+   >For old videos that use an adaptive streaming profile, the URL will continue to play as usual -- with HLS streaming -- until you [reprocess the video assets](help/assets/dynamic-media/about-image-video-profiles.md#reprocessing-assets).
+After reprocessing, the same URL will continue to work but now with *both* DASH and HLS streaming enabled.

 ### Enable DASH on your account {#enable-dash}